apitestbase/apitestbase.github.io/_docs/en/jms-request.md

 Supported JMS providers: **ActiveMQ, Solace**.

+The ActiveMQ jars are bundled with API Test Base.
+To use the Solace provider, set up the Solace jars first as described in [Interact with Other Systems](/docs/en/interact-with-other-systems#solace).

 Actions available: **Send (and optionally Also Receive), Browse Queue, Clear Queue, Check Queue Depth, Publish**.

 ## Endpoint Details